 New Zealand Powerball Draw Schedule

-New Zealand Powerball draws take place once a week on a Saturday night at 20.00 NZST at the Avalon Studios in Lower Hutt, Wellington.
+New Zealand Powerball draws take place twice a week, on Wednesday and Saturday evenings, at the Avalon Studios in Lower Hutt, Wellington.
 They are broadcast live on television on channel TV2, however they will be available to view online here shortly after the draws has taken place.

 The draws work in the New Zealand Powerball by using two different machines.
 One machine contains balls ranging from 1 - 40 and at first six numbers are drawn which are the main numbers for the NZ Lotto game.
 Then a Bonus Ball is picked out from the remaining 34 numbers to help players win supplementary prizes.
 The second machine contains balls ranging from 1 - 10 and one ball is drawn from this machine, which is the Powerball.
 So, not only is it possible for players to win both the Lotto and the Powerball but to win the Powerball jackpot players must match all six numbers from the main lotto game first - so in effect, if you win the Powerball, you win twice.

 How to Play and Win New Zealand Powerball